 Cordons [planted 75cm (2 1/2ft) by 1.8m (6ft)]; espaliers [3-5m (10-18ft) apart], and arcure trained trees [90 x 180cm (3 x 6ft)], are grown against walls, fences or on post and wire supports; dwarf pyramids [105 x 210cm (31 x 7ft)], spindle bushes [180 x 390cm (6 x 13ft)] , pillars [180 x 300cm (6 x 10ft)], bush [360 x 360cm (12 x 12ft)], and half-standards [480 x 480cm (16 x 16ft)], on an open, but sheltered, site.
 Provide wind-breaks if natural shelter is not present.

-Subsequently, control the vigour balance by applying farmyard manure annually as a mulch in the spring and fertilizers according to the tree’s needs.
+Subsequently, control the vigor balance by applying farmyard manure annually as a mulch in the spring and fertilizers according to the tree’s needs.

 Trained trees respond to being summer pruned in July or August, the side shoots being shortened to five leaves, the leaders remaining unpruned.
 Winter pruning consists of shortening summer-pruned shoots to two buds and reducing the lengths of the leaders by a third.
 Bush and half-standard trees are not summer pruned: in winter, the dead and crossing shoots are cut out and also sufficient branches to keep the head of the tree to an open habit.
 The leaders are shortened by a third for the first four years only—leaving them unpruned from then onwards induces the branches to droop and become more fruitful.

 Putting the soil down to a mixture of fine grass and clover, which is kept cut short, retards tree growth and induces fruitfulness.
-In addition, dessert apples take on a better colour when grown in grass than under clean cultivation and have a longer storage life.
+In addition, dessert apples take on a better color when grown in the grass than under clean cultivation and have a longer storage life.

 Many varieties set an excessive number of fruitlets and hand thinning is necessary if the apples are to grow to a worthwhile size.
 Many fruitlets fall naturally to the ground during the ‘June Drop’ but additional thinning is necessary in June and July.
 Each cluster of dessert fruit must be reduced to two fruitlets, always removing the largest one—the ‘king’ fruit—first, and the clusters reduced to at least 7cm (3in) apart.
 Thin cookers to single fruits 16-20cm (6-8in) apart.